mauroas7/Tardia-Plataforma/README.md

-"# Plataforma Tard¡a - Multiambiente"
+"# Plataforma TardÂ¡a - Multiambiente"

+hola